-In-memory distance threshold queries for trajectory and point queries on moving object trajectories are significantly different from the well-studied kNN searches [12], [13], [14], [15].
+In-memory distance threshold searches for trajectory and point searches on moving object trajectories are significantly different from the well-studied kNN searches [22], [23], [24], [10].
 We made a case for using an R-tree index to store trajectory segments, and found it to perform robustly for two real world datasets and a synthetic dataset.
-We focused on 4-D datasets (3 spatial + 1 temporal) while other works only consider 3-D datasets [12], [13], [14], [15].
+We focused on 4-D datasets (3 spatial + 1 temporal) while other works only consider 3-D datasets [22], [23], [24], [10].

-We found the popular "search and refine" strategy to be ineffective for distance threshold searches since many segments returned by the index search must be excluded from the result set.
+We demonstrated that for distance threshold searches, many segments returned by the index search must be excluded from the result set, because there is no limit to the number of candidate trajectory segments that can be returned.
 We have proposed computationally inexpensive solutions to filter out candidate segments, but found that they have poor selectivity.
 A more promising direction for reducing query response time is to reduce the time spent traversing the tree index.

 We demonstrated that efficiently splitting trajectories is beneficial because the penalty for the increased index overlap is offset by the reduction in number of index entries.
-We find that for in-memory distance threshold queries, the number of line segments returned per overlapping MBB has an impact on performance, where attempts to reduce the volume of the MBBs that store a trajectory may be at cross-purposes with returning a limited number of candidate segments per overlapping MBB.
-Therefore, trajectory splitting methods that focus on volume reduction are not necessarily preferable to a simple and bounded grouping of line segments in MBBs.
+We find that for in-memory distance threshold searches, the number of line segments returned per overlapping MBB has an impact on performance, where attempts to reduce the volume of the MBBs that store a trajectory may be at cross-purposes with returning a limited number of candidate segments per overlapping MBB.
+Therefore, at least for in-memory implementations, trajectory splitting methods that focus on volume reduction are not necessarily preferable to a simple and bounded grouping of line segments in MBBs for distance threshold searches.